Beneath the Canopy: Unveiling the Secrets of Soil in the Spey Valley

 The exploration of soil moisture, gases, and matrix, along with a discussion on soil pH, adds layers to the narrative.
 The various soil types – sandy, clay, silt, and loam – each come with their unique characteristics, influencing agricultural productivity and shaping the landscape.

 Authored by Brian A. Needelman and Anupama Sapkota, the articles not only unravel the mysteries of soil but also serve as a call to action.
 In the 21st century, the conservation, restoration, and optimisation of soil's ecosystem services emerge as vital challenges for people.
-As I continue to document our journey in the Spey Valley, the soil beneath our feet remains a silent, resilient companion, deserving of our understanding, appreciation, and protection.
+As I continue to document our journey in the Spey valley, the soil beneath our feet remains a silent, resilient companion, deserving of our understanding, appreciation, and protection.

 Previous